EXTRAORDINARY BREASTFEEDING STORIES

 MARINE'S BREASTFEEDING JOURNEY

-For World Breastfeeding Week (in France), we continue to give a voice to moms whose breastfeeding stories always touch our hearts.
-Today, we meet Marine, mom to three-year-old Olive.
-She shares her journey, where patience, experimentation, and love were key to success—especially when every challenge opened the door to new possibilities. 🤱
+For World Breastfeeding Week, we continue to give a voice to moms whose breastfeeding stories always touch us deeply.
+Today, we meet Marine, the mother of three-year-old Olive.
+She shares her journey, where patience, research, and love were the keys to success, especially when each challenge opened the door to new possibilities. 🤱

 Marine’s breastfeeding story began in the summer of 2022.
-Nursing started smoothly: Olive was a “greedy baby,” always latched onto her mom.
-Very quickly, however, Marine noticed that something wasn’t quite right, especially with the frequent spit-ups.
-After consulting a healthcare professional, the verdict came: Olive’s tongue and lip tie were too short.
+Feeding started smoothly, Olive was a “hungry baby,” always latched onto her mom.
+Very quickly, however, Marine noticed that something wasn’t quite right, particularly with the frequent regurgitations.
+After consulting a healthcare professional, the verdict was clear: Olive’s tongue and lip frenulum were too short.
 A frenectomy was recommended, and Marine and her partner agreed.

 Yet, the procedure didn’t solve the problem.
-As Marine says, “the geysers continued,” but she refused to give up.
-She then consulted a lactation consultant, tried eliminating lactose, and experimented with different nursing positions.
-In the end, it was an unexpected tool that made all the difference: the baby carrier—particularly nursing in an upright position—which finally soothed Olive.
+As Marine puts it, “the geysers continued,” but giving up was out of the question.
+She then consulted a lactation consultant, tried eliminating lactose, and experimented with different breastfeeding positions.
+Eventually, it was an unexpected accessory that saved the day: the baby carrier—and especially the upright breastfeeding position—which finally soothed Olive.

 When Marine returned to work after a few months, a whole new chapter began!
-She started pumping between meetings and work sites: “I’d go from site to site with my freezer bag under my arm,” she recalls.
+She started pumping her milk between trips: “I went from site to site with my freezer bag under my arm,” she recalls.

-And the little ones noticed too: “The kids at school would often ask me what I was putting in the fridge, they loved when I told them it was Olive’s milk.”
+Even the little ones noticed this detail: “The kids at school often asked me what I was putting in the fridge, they loved it when I told them it was milk for Olive.”

-Despite busy days, Marine kept up the cherished morning and evening feeds, a ritual she continued to share with her daughter.
+Despite her busy days, Marine kept up the famous morning and evening feeds, a ritual she continued to share with her daughter.
 After 7 or 8 months, Olive even said her first word: “Titi.”

-Almost naturally, this marked nearly two years of breastfeeding adventures for Marine and Olive.
-And when Marine began to feel the fatigue of nursing, she was patient, wanting weaning to come from Olive, not herself.
+It all seemed so natural.
+Nearly two years of breastfeeding adventure passed for Marine and Olive.
+When Marine began feeling the fatigue of nursing, she was patient—she wanted weaning to come from Olive, not from herself.

-One evening, Marine read the book Les Baleines Allaitent Aussi (Whales Breastfeed Too), written by Alison, and that’s when the magic happened: Olive whispered, “Mom, I’m big now, it’s over, Titi.”
-In that moment, Marine felt ready too.
+One evening, Marine read the book Les Baleines Allaitent Aussi by Alison, and that’s when the magic happened: Olive whispered, “Mom, I’m big now, it’s finished, Titi.”
+At that moment, Marine felt ready too.

-“If I had to do it all over again, I’d do it exactly the same,” Marine concludes proudly.
+“If I had to do it all over again, I’d do everything the same way,” Marine concludes proudly.

 And what about you?
 Would you share your extraordinary breastfeeding stories with us?

-Every journey is unique, and every mom carries her own stories, challenges, and moments of tenderness.
-Your story is sure to inspire!
-Whether it’s through traditional breastfeeding, co-feeding, or using a breast pump, all these experiences deserve to be shared and celebrated.
-Remember: every story, big or small, has the power to reassure, comfort, or simply touch hearts.
+Because every journey is unique, and every mom carries her own stories, challenges, and tender moments, your story is bound to be inspiring!
+Whether it’s through traditional breastfeeding, tandem nursing, or using a breast pump, all these memories deserve to be shared and celebrated.
+Remember, every story, big or small, has the power to reassure, comfort, or simply move others.move others.

 -